alwaysdata/documentation/marketplace/build-application-script/index.en.md

 rmdir recommended-project
 ```

-The Drupal installation itself is over 100 MB, so the free offer is too small and we had to specify it in the `disk: 100` requirement.
+The `disk:140` condition specifies that the Drupal installation requires 140 MB of disk space.
+The free offer is therefore too tight.